 Creating a Budget Using a Spreadsheet

-The cornerstone to anyone’s finances is the dreaded budget.
-And unfortunately there is a large portion of the population that doesn’t have any budget for their household.
+The cornerstone of anyone’s finances is the dreaded budget.
+And unfortunately, there is a large portion of the population that doesn’t have any budget for their household.
 I have talked to a lot of people that think creating a budget is difficult or requires some sort of skill in finances.
 False!
 If you can add and subtract, you should have no problem creating a budget.
 It just takes a little time.

-The easiest way to learn how to create a budget is doing one for yourself.
+The easiest way to learn how to create a budget is by doing one for yourself.
 We will be creating a budget for a fictional couple, Jane and John, and using their situation to build a basic plan for their household.
 You can either follow along with the examples or build your own plan using whatever situation you are in.
-At the end of each section I will post a screenshot of the worksheet we created in the lesson, just in case you have any questions or get stuck!
+At the end of each section, I will post a screenshot of the worksheet we created in the lesson, just in case you have any questions or get stuck!

 First, let us look at J&J’s income.
-John works in sales downtown and brings home $675 after taxes, retirement and healthcare deductions.
+John works in sales downtown and brings home $675 after taxes, retirement, and healthcare deductions.
 He gets paid every other Friday.
-Jane is an interior designer and blogs part time.
-She brings home $700 after taxes, retirement and healthcare deductions.
+Jane is an interior designer and blogs part-time.
+She brings home $700 after taxes, retirement, and healthcare deductions.
 She gets paid every other Friday as well.

-Now that we have some numbers to work with lets go ahead and create a new spreadsheet in Excel/Open Office/Google Docs.
+Now that we have some numbers to work with let’s go ahead and create a new spreadsheet in Excel/Open Office/Google Docs.
 I will be using Excel, but the examples should work the same in the other programs.
 Let’s start by filling in some cells.
-To edit a cell just double click on it and type in the value or text.
+To edit a cell just double-click on it and type in the value or text.
 When you are finished, just click off the cell or press “enter”.
 Go ahead and add the text to the cells like in the pictures below.